Clinical Informatics Center

 Master of Science in Health Informatics

-Learn more about our newly established Master of Science in Health Informatics (MSHI) program at UT Southwestern that will enhance learners' academic experiences and better prepare them for the technological shifts happening in health care.
-The two-year master’s degree program will be administered through the Graduate School of Biomedical Sciences beginning this fall.
+Learn more about our Master of Science in Health Informatics (MSHI) program at UT Southwestern that will enhance learners' academic experiences and better prepare them for the technological shifts happening in health care.
+The two-year master’s degree program is administered through the Graduate School of Biomedical Sciences.

 Enrichment Elective